Huntingtown High School: Athletics

-HHS hosts a variety of sports teams directed by VaShawne Gross.
+HHS hosts a variety of sports teams.
 The Hurricanes compete in the Southern Maryland Athletic Conference (SMAC).
 They also compete in the 3A South Region of the Maryland Public Secondary Schools Athletic Association.
 Fall sports include football, boys' and girls' soccer, field hockey, cross country, golf, and volleyball.
 Winter sports include swimming, boys' and girls' basketball, indoor track, wrestling, and ice hockey.
 There are also cheer and dance teams for both the fall and winter.
 Spring sports include boys' and girls' lacrosse, softball, baseball, track and field, and tennis, and cheer.

-Ice Hockey

-Huntingtown established an ice hockey team in 2007.

 Baseball

-The Huntingtown baseball team is managed by Guy Smith Jr. Huntingtown has been to the State playoffs three times: in 2006, 2007, and 2010; they have reached the State finals three times: in 2006, 2010 and 2016.
-The Hurricanes have also been SMAC Champions five times: in 2007, 2009, 2010, 2011, and 2016.
-They won their first state title on May 30, 2016 defeating Chesapeake High School of Pasadena 4–3.
+The Huntingtown baseball has won their first state title on May 30, 2016 defeating Chesapeake High School of Pasadena 4–3.
 This was also the first state champion won by a boys' team as well as the first baseball champion won by a high school in Calvert County.

 Programs in the arts

 Music

-Huntingtown's Music Department is directed by Ms. Jessa Sablan (Band), Mrs. Sandra Griese (Chorus), and Mrs. Sara Moran (String Orchestra).
-The department sends several students yearly to Maryland All-State music programs, as well as various other honors ensembles.
+Huntingtown's Music Department has students attend the Maryland All-State music programs, as well as various other honors ensembles.

-Theatre

-Huntingtown's Eye of the Storm Productions (EOTSP), under the direction of Mr. Derek Anderson, has been recognized by the American Alliance for High School Theatre as one of the top 35 High School Programs in the country.
-The company produces a fall play and spring musical, in addition to "Black Box" shows throughout the year.

-The Eye of the Storms Productions is notable for producing famous musicals and plays, such as the successful The Phantom of the Opera and other musicals such as Footloose (musical).
-Along with musicals, EOTSP has produced plays such as A Midsummer Night's Dream.
-Huntingtown was one of the first high schools in the country to perform the musical In the Heights, which opened in the spring of 2013.

-Journalism

-The school's journalism program produces a news-magazine and yearbook annually.

 Marching Band

-The HHS Marching Hurricanes, directed by Jacob Wayland, is composed of students playing a wide range wind and percussion instruments as well as many Colorguard members.
-The Marching Hurricanes, composed of about 65 instrumentalists and guard members at the time.
+The HHS Marching Hurricanes, composed of about 65 instrumentalists and guard members at the time.

 Additional programs

 Robotics

-The HHS Robotics team was established in 2009, and has competed three times in local VEX Robotics Competitions.
+The HHS Robotics team was established in 2009, and has competed yearly in local VEX Robotics Competitions.
+They have competed in the State Vex Competition twice.